-- A: Our Board of Directors recommends that you vote your shares: - (1) FOR the Company's slate of directors; - (2) FOR the ratification of Ernst & Young; and - (3) FOR the approval of the Company's executive compensation; and - (4) ANNUAL advisory votes on executive compensation.
+- A: Our Board of Directors recommends that you vote your shares: - (1) FOR the Company's slate of directors; - (2) FOR the ratification of Ernst & Young; and - (3) FOR the approval of the Company's executive compensation.

 Q: What shares owned by me can be voted?